 4. Explore new neighborhoods

 If you live in a major US city, there is a good chance that you haven’t explored all of the neighborhoods across town where none of your peers live.
-Spend a Saturday at an ethnic market where you don’t understand the language, grab lunch somewhere that you are a cultural outsider, try to relate to people for whom “organic”, “grass fed,” “gluten free” are not nutritional priorities.
+Spend a Saturday at an ethnic market where you don’t understand the language, grab lunch somewhere that you are a cultural outsider, try to relate to people for whom “organic”, “grass-fed,” “gluten-free” are not nutritional priorities.

-5. Suspend judgement
+5. Suspend judgment

 Coming to research with a nonjudgmental approach can allow us to get to core of experiences that are completely unlike our own.

 We know as researchers in the consumer realm that purchase habits are often reflective of lifestyle, values, and self- image.
 These perceptions of self that our research participants hold near and dear may be diametrically opposed to how we define our own personhood.
-Coming to research with a nonjudgmental approach can allow us to get to core of experiences that are completely unlike our own.
+Coming to research with a nonjudgmental approach can allow us to get to the core of experiences that are completely unlike our own.

 In short, relating to others is a skill.
 But the key is to strive for a more inclusive perspective that strengthens our abilities to empathize with diverse populations in our qualitative research.

 Jenny Karubian is the founder of Lotus Research LLC, a boutique qualitative agency.
 Originally trained at the New School for Social Research and Emory University as a cultural anthropologist, Jenny is an active ethnographer and moderator.
-Her broad based experience in qualitative research spans across verticals that range from consumer goods to healthcare, entertainment, travel, food/beverage and pharmaceutical.
+Her broad-based experience in qualitative research spans across verticals that range from consumer goods to healthcare, entertainment, travel, food/beverage and pharmaceutical.